 For most people, the issue lies in lack of training—not a lack of ability.
 When sales organizations prioritize coaching and bake it into their sales structure, the whole organization thrives.

 That is why coaching should be one of the critical functions of any sales manager.
-In fact, a study by OMG found that when sales managers invested 50% of their time to coaching, salespeople scored 28% higher in sales competency measures than those who received less training.
+In fact, a study by OMG found that when sales managers invested 50% of their time to coaching, salespeople scored 28% higher in sales competency measures than those who are managed by people who train less.